areynolds77/FSRM_Config/README.md

     Because it takes time for FSRM to recognize that a ransomware infection is taking place and then lock the offending users out.
 The more files (and the larger the files) that the ransomware has to infect, the longer it will take before it starts infecting actual files.

 ###Detection
-Experiant is a Canadian IT firm that maintains a publicly accessible list of known ransomware extensions.
+[Experiant](http://experiant.ca/) is a Canadian IT firm that maintains a publicly accessible list of known ransomware extensions.
 FSRM can be configured to watch for these extensions, and alert admins & users if a matching file is detected.
 This script will check the Experiant list every Tuesday at 9AM for new patterns, and update the FSRM file groups if neccessary.
 It will also e-mail you a list of any new (or removed) patterns.
+You can read more about their efforts to combat ransomware [here](https://fsrm.experiant.ca/)

 ##To-Do
 * Add support for Server 2008 & Server 2008R2